 (Cable management job added to the list of things to do)

-Positioning: Trial fitted the fuel tank in the boot, and I decided to reposition the two retaining straps to the outer edges to the raised centre part of the floor.
+Positioning: Trial fitted the fuel tank in the boot, and I decided to reposition the two retaining straps to the outer edges of the raised centre part of the floor.
 A total move [inwards] of about 5 cm for each strap...
 When I measured up I had a concern with the positioning and proximity of the securing bolts as they would have been virtually touching the top of the silencers.
 There was ~0.5 cm clearance for the nyloc nut and load-spreading washer, which really wasn’t enough for my liking.
 Moreover, I was not happy with the nyloc being so close to the heat source.

 Insulation: I used 25 mm x 10 mm foam strips for the bottom and 25 mm x 6 mm strips on the back of the tank.
 I also stuck some 2 mm rubber sheeting on the underside of the straps to insulate those from the tank too.